So do NISAs work?

 You can choose to contribute regular amounts from just £50 per month by Direct Debit, invest lump sums or, if you prefer, you can use a combination of both up to the maximum NISA savings allowance per tax year.
 If you wish to invest lump sums a minimum £500 lump sum contribution is required to open a NISA, then top ups of at least £250 can be made.

 Because a NISA is designed to be held for a number of years, the limit on annual contributions may change in the future.
 We will write to you each year to let you know how the limits increase so that you remain fully informed about your NISA tax-free savings allowance.

 Your contributions to our Stocks & Shares NISA are invested into our Order Insurance Fund, with the aim of providing investment growth.
 Dependent on the performance of our Order Insurance Fund, we may add annual bonuses and a final bonus to your NISA which would increase your savings value.

 As with most investments, the addition of bonuses is not guaranteed, so your NISA may not receive an annual or final bonus.
 All bonuses will depend on the performance of the fund and how we decide to distribute any profits.

 Accessing your money when you want it

 You can cash-in your NISA whenever you want.
 You can also make regular (frequent) and partial (one-off) withdrawals from your NISA should you wish to access your money.
-Withdrawals are subject to minimum amounts, please see the Key Features for further details.
+Withdrawals are subject to minimum amounts, please see the Important Information for further details.

 The cash-in value of your NISA will depend upon the amounts you have invested, the performance of the fund and any expenses incurred.